Overview and Applications

 that are demonstrating the strongest anticancer and antiviral properties.

-Extracts have been shown to have antiviral, antiparasitic, antirheumatic, astringent,
+Extracts have many benefits such as antiviral, antiparasitic, antirheumatic, astringent,

 emetic, antileishmanial and cytotoxic effects.
 Graviola has also been shown to be effective against multi-drug resistant

 Graviola seems to effectively target and kills malignant cells in more than 10 different

 types of cancer, including colon, breast, prostate, lung, and pancreatic cancer.

 It can be regarded as an effective natural cancer drug that inhibits the growth of cancer cells while it

 It is believed to be far stronger in killing colon cancer cells than Adriamycin® (Doxorubicin

 hydrochloride), a chemotherapy given as treatment for certain types of cancer.
 Graviola may be a natural

 Graviola hunts down selectively - and kills cancer cells without harming healthy cells; unlike

 chemotherapy that indiscriminately seeks and destroys all actively reproducing cells - (even normal, healthy